Mount Maunganui: Politics

+Mount Maunganui was politically independent of Tauranga until the 1989 local government reforms.

-During 1974,Bob Owens was Mayor of both Mount Maunganui and Tauranga, a unique situation in the annals of local government in New Zealand.
-Mr Owens made no secret of the fact that he favoured the joining of the two municipalities.
-The election of 1974 was fought on this issue and Owens was defeated in the polls in Mount Maunganui with a landslide victory to Mr L. Kelvin O'Hara, the youngest person elected to the position of Mayor in New Zealand, who challenged him on the issue, and other environmental issues with the catch cry "why share a mayor?"
+In 1974, Bob Owens was mayor of both Mount Maunganui and Tauranga, a unique situation in local government in New Zealand.
+Owens favoured joining of the two municipalities.
+The election of 1974 was fought on this issue and Owens was defeated in the polls in Mount Maunganui with a landslide victory to Louis Kelvin O'Hara, at that time the youngest person elected mayor in New Zealand, who challenged him with the catch cry "why share a mayor?"

-It remains controversial in Mount Maunganui whether the transition from an independently administered unit of local government to a minor part of the Tauranga City Council over 20 years ago was beneficial.

-Some Mount Maunganui residents are still of the opinion Tauranga and Mount Maunganui are separate towns, even though they officially amalgamated in 1989.
-Simon Bridges, the local Member of Parliament for the area, described it in Parliament in 2012 "I have to say that there still is, though—and I have found this when first standing for Parliament—a sense of the "Mounties" and of those who are city-side, and that is still present to some extent."

 History

 Mount Maunganui was known colloquially as Maunganui until 1907; during the application process to formally name the area when the first subdivision of land was carried out, Maunganui was dismissed as being too similar to several other towns' names.
 One of the early settlers, J.C.
 Adams, then suggested three alternative names, which were Te Maire, Tamure (the Māori name for Snapper), and Rakataura, with the latter name selected by the Survey Department.
 The official name Rakataura never came into common use, as Maunganui had long been the unofficial name of the area.
 The name Mount Maunganui originated as a rebranding by early developers, who succeeded in changing the official name of the town from Rakataura.
 The current name is an example of a tautological place name, maunga being a Māori term for mountain (nui means "big").

 Mount Maunganui fought fiercely and successfully during the 1950s to retain independence from Tauranga, then failed with the completion of the harbour bridge in 1988.

 The former Mount Maunganui Borough Council set records in New Zealand as having never had a deficit in its history, something which Tauranga City Council has never achieved.
 Critics say the town was built by leveraging the commercial and industrial ratepayers, but Mount Maunganui was a forerunner in some areas and applied the user pays philosophy before it was common in New Zealand.

+Anne Speir was the first female professional lifeguard at the beach.
+She later became a television producer.

 The original house of early settler J.C.
 Adams, the first home built at Mount Maunganui, still stands at 4 Adams Avenue.
 The 1906 house is registered with Heritage New Zealand as a Category II historic building.

+Marae

 The local Whareroa Marae and Rauru ki Tahi meeting house is a meeting place for the Ngāi Te Rangi hapū of Ngāti Kuku and Ngāi Tukairangi.